danielmurphy1/fantasystockapp/README.md

 _Web Based Fantasy Stock Trading Application_

-_Use Fake Money To Test Your Stockmarket Skills Trading Shares of Your Favorite Companies_
+Use Fake Money To Test Your Stock Market Skills Trading Shares of Your Favorite Companies

 Start Trading Today!
 [Link to Application]()